May 24, 2023

 It’s discovered that almost half of consumers intend to finish all of their holiday shopping before the end of the year.
 If you want to get a jump on the holiday season, you can start teasing your holiday messages in August, or at the very least, at the beginning of September.

-Armed with these clever Thanksgiving marketing ideas, you can rope in brands that would be busy battling off the monotony of regular posts.
+Armed with these clever Thanksgiving promotion ideas, you can rope in brands that would be busy battling off the monotony of regular posts.
 You can use one or multiple of these ideas to build the trust and loyalty of your customers.

 You can choose these ideas based on your goals because you need to be genuinely thankful for all the customers that these strategies raked in—happy Thanksgiving to you.